ChinaLyn/Code-Demos/README.md

 3、In the course of remote sensing image processing, Python is used to realize some basic image processing algorithms

-In the attachment(histogram specification(3.1) and Spatial filtering(3.2))

-4、ArcGIS secondary development generate executable .exe file with ArcObjects and C#
+4、ArcGIS secondary development generate executable .exe file with ArcObjects and C#（4.1）

 ![image](https://github.com/ChinaLyn/Code-Demos/assets/101914917/c52e9392-dc31-4030-9179-6626450b24b2)

-(The codes(4.1) can be found in the attachment and I also attach my coursework with Code execution presentation(4.2))

 5、website development